LorenzoRottigni/k8s-cj-scheduler/README.md

 ## Contributing

-We welcome contributions to the `k8s-cj-scheduler` project!
-To contribute:

 1.  **Fork** the repository.
 2.  **Clone** your forked repository: `git clone https://github.com/<your-username>/k8s-cj-scheduler.git`
 3. Create a new **feature branch**: `git checkout -b feature/your-feature-name`